-Appendix Table D-18 summarizes the muscle and bone laboratory sample results from a subset of the monitored deer and hogs.
+Appendix Table D-18 summarizes the muscle laboratory sample.
 As seen in previous years, laboratory analysis detected cesium-137 in muscle tissue.
-Laboratory analysis detected strontium-89,90, a beta-emitting radionuclide, in bone and in some muscle tissue.
+Laboratory analysis detected strontium-89,90, a beta-emitting radionuclide, in some muscle tissue samples.

-Generally, the cesium-137 concentration field detectors measure is similar to that of laboratory methods.
-Figure 5-13 shows a comparison of the laboratory results for cesium-137 in flesh samples collected in 2020 and field results.
-Table 5-12 summarizes all field and laboratory measurements.
-Average cesium-137 concentrations in deer have indicated an overall decreasing trend for the past 50 years, with relatively little change in the last 10 years.
+Table 5-12 summarizes the laboratory measurements of cesium-137.
+Average cesium-137 concentrations in hog have indicated an overall decreasing trend for the past 50 years, with relatively little change in the last 10 years.